 With temperatures soaring past 100 degrees, an excessive heat warning has been issued for the fire area.

-Although it’s not the largest burning in the state, the Holy Fire has raised concerns about its effect on residential communities, including Lake Elsinore.
-Some communities in Riverside County are under mandatory evacuation orders affecting about 7,500 residential structures, according to authorities.
+Although it’s not the largest fire burning in the state, there are growing concerns about how it could affect residential communities, including Lake Elsinore.
+Some small communities in Riverside County are under mandatory evacuation orders affecting about 7,000 residential structures, according to authorities.

 “We know this district burns, but it should never burn because of an intentional act,” Spitzer said.
 “This shouldn’t be called the Holy Jim Fire; this should be called the Holy Hell Fire.”